huzaus/unique-geohash/README.md

 - Clever but justified usage of tailored data structures
 - Command line helpers and user friendlyness
 - Building instructions if required

+##  Implementation notes:

+- To run: `sbt run <file>`.
+Example `sbt run test_points.txt`
+- Implementation is thread-safe and can be easily paralyzed (thanks to ZIO)
+- To find unique prefix sorted strings are used by checking neighbors
+- The Domain can be used in REST API or Kafka Event Processor